biril/backbone-faux-server/README.md

 * `routes`: A hash or array of routes to add.
 Each route is itself a hash with `name`, `urlExp`, `httpMethod` and `handler` attributes.
 As is the case with `addRoute`, the only attribute whose presence is mandatory is `urlExp`.
-Note that when passing a hash of routes, its keys are treated as route names and the `name` attribute should be ommitted.
+Note that when passing a hash of routes, its keys are treated as route names and the `name` attribute should be omitted.

 #### removeRoute (name)